-- (a) the assessment manager's decision about an extension application; or - (b) a deemed refusal of an extension application.
+(a) the assessment manager's decision about an extension application; or

+(b) a deemed refusal of an extension application.

-' ' 1 Column 1 Column 2 Column 3 Column 4 Appellant Respondent Co-respondent (if any) Co-respondent by election (if any) 1 1 The applicant 2 For a matter other than a deemed refusal of an extension application - a concurrence agency, other than the chief executive, for the application The assessment manager If a concurrence agency starts the appeal - the applicant If a chosen assessment manager is the respondent - the prescribed assessment manager
+(b) a accinica relacal of (b) a decimed folded of an extension application.
+Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) 1 1 The applicant 2 For a matter other than a deemed refusal of an extension application - a concurrence agency, other than the chief executive, for the application The assessment manager If a concurrence agency starts the appeal - the applicant If a chosen assessment manager is the respondent - the prescribed assessment manager

+Table 1

-Table 1 Appeals to the P&E Court and, for certain matters, to a tribunal
+Appeals to the P&E Court and, for certain matters, to a tribunal